-Try Googling ‘french fries,’ and you may find that your search generates nearly 300 million results.
+Try Googling "french fries," and you may find that your search generates over 400 million results.

 According to the Restaurant Online Ordering Report, fries were the most ordered menu item on DoorDash in 2023.

 But ask any restaurateur, and you'll find out there are a few tricks behind delivering the perfect order of fries — a serving that is hot and crispy, with just enough salty flavor to make your mouth water.

 One key component is the right packaging — and unfortunately, there have been supply chain shortages and a spike in costs for food packaging supplies.
 In a recent survey of restaurant operators, 72% of respondents said that costs were rising.

-We compiled some tips for success from one of our partner restaurants, the Las Vegas-based Black and Blue Diner.
+We compiled some tips for crispy success from one of our partner restaurants, the Las Vegas-based Black and Blue Diner.

 Tips for delivering tasty fries